 The Singapore flag consists of two equal horizontal sections, red above white.
-In the upper left section is a white crescent moon and 5 white stars forming a circle.
+In the upper left section are a white crescent moon and 5 white stars forming a circle.

-But I didn’t really know much about it.
-Since I am writing about it, I gotta find out.
+But I did not really know much about it.
+Since I am writing about it, I got to find out.

-Each feature of the flag has its own distinctive meaning and significance.
+Each element of the flag has its own distinctive meaning and significance.

-- The crescent moon represents a young nation on the ascendant.
+- The crescent moon represents a young nation on the ascent

 - The five stars stand for the nation’s ideals of democracy, peace, progress, justice and equality.

 I wonder who it was in the public service who thought up the bright idea for all Singaporeans to hang a Singapore flag outside their place of residence during National Day celebrations.

 I can attest to the Singaporean’s commitment and determination to do something.
 Every public housing unit (including some private residences especially the landed houses) in Singapore “received” 2 hooks… nailed to a designated spot just outside a window or an external facade for us to hang our flag.
 It was so well-planned that the flags actually lined up into straight lines or patterns when viewed from afar.

 We weren’t asked whether we wanted the hooks.
 We had no choice.
 I mean, if we are patriotic, why would we refuse?
 Of course, this only applies to public apartments built by the Housing Development Board (HDB).

 The private condominium in Singapore are exempted.
 I remembered being “strongly” encouraged to buy a Singapore flag to hang outside one of our windows (designated) during the week of the National Day celebrations.
 I cannot remember which year it started but I thought it was such a fuss initially.
 Talk about “peer pressure“.